Participating in Adaptive Sports is a non-pharmacological approach to addressing some of the following issues:

 HOPE PGA Program is available through the partnership with the Orlando VA.
 The PVACF chapter is working to bring a new opportunity for Adaptive Golf to Central Florida.

 This popular sport is enjoyed by many PVACF members.
 There are several options and locations to ride with others during the week for enjoyment or to train more seriously for competition.
 The PVACF offers a weekly ride and encourages anyone to come out and try hand cycling.
-Cycle clinics to introduce basic hand cycle skills are being planned for 2019.

 Several options for hunting are offered during the year for turkey and deer hunting.